abhijeetsane/Data_And_Analytics/Data Dashboarding and Visualization/major_players.md

 - **VizLib** [https://www.vizlib.com/]
   - Extends Qlik's native functionality to enable users to explore data independently, collaborate, converse and share insights instantly.
-  - Use rich customisation and templating capabilities to build beautiful dashboards that integrate seamlessly with your brand with nocoding required.
+  - Use rich customization and templating capabilities to build beautiful dashboards that integrate seamlessly with your brand with no coding required.

 - **Linkurious** [https://linkurious.com/platform/]
   - Linkurious Enterprise harnesses the power of graph analytics, creating a holistic view of the entities relevant to your investigations (people, transactions, companies, and more) and their relationships.